-Strauss, a native of Penn Hills, Pa., was a three-time All-America setter for Juniata women's volleyball, earning Second Team honors from the American Volleyball Coaches Association (AVCA) in her sophomore, junior, and senior seasons.
-She completed her career with 3,424 career assists, and stands seventh among Juniata's all-time assist leaders.
+Strauss, a native of Penn Hills, Pa., was a three-time American Volleyball Coaches Association (AVCA) All-America team setter.
+She completed her career with 3,424 career assists, and stands sixth among Juniata's all-time assist leaders.

-Strauss tallied 1,054 assists during her senior year, averaging 9.94 per set, with 199 kills (1.88 per set) and 226 digs (2.13 per set) on her way to Second team All-America honors.
-She guided a Juniata offense that finished the season with a .266 hitting percentage, ranked tenth in Division III.
-Strauss was named to the ESPN First team Academic All-America team, becoming the 20th Academic All-American in Juniata history and just the sixth to gain first team honors.
+Strauss tallied 1,054 assists during her senior year, averaging 9.94 per set, with 199 kills (1.88 per set) and 226 digs (2.13 per set) on her way to AVCA Second-team All-America honors.
+She guided a Juniata offense that finished the season with a .266 hitting percentage, ranked 10th in Division III.
+Strauss was named to the ESPN Academic All-America First-team, becoming the 20th Academic All-American in Juniata history and just the sixth to gain first team honors.

 Off the court, Strauss was a three-time Landmark Academic Honor Roll selection and eight-time Dean's List honoree at Juniata.
-She interned in both the Juniata College J-Club and Sports Information offices, and was president of the Student-Athlete Advisory Committee.
+She interned in both the Juniata College Sports Information and J-Club offices, and was president of the Student-Athlete Advisory Committee.

 In 2009, Strauss was the recipient of the NCAA "Elite 88" Award at the Division III Women's Volleyball Championship, as the student-athlete with the highest grade point average of any participant at the championship site.
 Strauss was named the recipient of the Landmark's Senior Scholar-Athlete Award for women's volleyball, as voted upon by a committee of Landmark athletic directors, sports information directors, and conference officers.She graduated from Juniata with a Bachelor of Arts degree in sport marketing and management and recently earned her masters in sports management from California University of Pennsylvania.